Non-Residents Entering Canada Information

 Criminal Record

 A conviction by any court (including a drunk driving conviction of ten years or less) may mean that a visitor to Canada is found to be inadmissible when that person attempts to cross the border.
 In such a case, the visitor may be required to obtain Rehabilitation before being allowed into Canada.
 Rehabilitation removes the ground of criminal inadmissibility, and means that you live a stable lifestyle, and that you are unlikely to be involved in further criminal activity.
-More information on this subject can be found here.

 Customs Restrictions